MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-organization.md

 Only users from configured connected organizations can request access packages that are available to users from all configured organizations.
 Users from proposed connected organizations have an experience as if there is no connected organization for that domain; can only see and request access packages scoped to their specific organization or scoped to any user.

 > [!NOTE]
 > As part of rolling out this new feature, all connected organizations created before 09/09/20 were considered **configured**.
 If you had an access package that allowed users from any organization to sign up, you should review your list of connected organizations that were created before that date to ensure none are miscategorized as **configured**.
+In particular, social identity providers should not be indicated as **configured** if there are assignment policies which do not require approval for users from all configured connected organizations.
 An admin can update the **State** property as appropriate.
 For guidance, see [Update a connected organization](#update-a-connected-organization).
 > [!NOTE]
->  In some cases, a user might request an access package using their personal account having the same domain as the connected organization resulting in a new suggested connected organization.
-In this case, make sure the user is using their organization account instead and the portal will identify this user coming from the configured connected organization Azure AD tenant.
+>  In some cases, a user might request an access package using their personal account from a social identity provider, where that account's email address has the same domain as an existing connected organization corresponding to an Azure AD tenant.
+If that user is approved, it would result in a new proposed connected organization representing that domain.
+In this case, make sure the user is using their organization account instead to re-request access, and the portal will identify this user coming from the configured connected organization Azure AD tenant.

 ## Next steps